Ctrl-Shift-Alvin/astro-artistic/README.md

 If you want to omit the admin page, you will need to manually edit the database in (default) `/data/events.db`.
 Check `/src/backend/database/events.ts` for the structure and workings of the events DB.
 You may also use a script that calls the functions from that file.

-For event entries that have `enablePage` set to `true`, the server expects a file named `{id}.md` inside the expected URL (set using the config file).
+For event entries that have `enablePage` set to `true`, the server expects a file named `{id}.md` inside the expected location (set using the config file).

 ### Internationalization (i18n)

 This template supports multiple languages.
 To add a new language, you need to:

 1. Add the language to the `locales.config.ts` file in `/src/locales`.
-2. Create a new translation file (e.g., `fr.ts`) in the `/src/locales` directory.
+2. Create a new translation file (e.g., `fr-fr.ts`) in the `/src/locales` directory, named after a `BCP47` language code, using a `-` separator.
+2- or 3-character codes are invalid.
 This file should export a default object with the translated strings.

 The website will remember the user's language choice using a cookie, while the server will read those and provide the according strings.